How trying to learn vim motions pushed me into the linux world

 This is about how a simple change of habit helped me become a total Linux wizard.

-Yes, you heard it right—vim motions forced me into Linux (and I have never been happier).
+Yes, vim motions forced me into Linux (and I have never been happier).

 How the f*ck did this start?

-I wanted to change, but just the thought of investing more time into switching editors felt insane—especially in college, where you are already spending all your time learning the basics (yeah, the syllabus is trash, but I genuinely think you should learn your basics really well).
+I wanted to change, but just the thought of investing more time into switching editors felt insane, especially in college, when you are already spending all your time learning the basics (yeah, the syllabus is trash, but I genuinely think you should learn your basics really well).
 It was a huge decision to make.

 But the more I watched, the more I realized: